Everest Base Camp Elevation

 Please visit here for the detailed itinerary.

 The base camp to Everest is one of the most popular trekking destinations in Nepal.
-Many of the trekkers have set their eyes to the Everest Base Camp Trek.
+Many of the trekkers have set their eyes on the Everest Base Camp Trek.

 The base call to Everest provides a wonderful opportunity to explore the Himalayan region of Nepal as well as witness the Buddhist culture and monasteries.